-A significant portion of these savings comes from removing much of the subtle tonal details hidden in the highlight and shadow regions of the image.
+A significant portion of these savings comes from removing the subtle tonal details hidden in the highlight and shadow regions of the image.

 This information is not easily noticeable by the human eye, so the data is “clipped” and the detail is thrown away.

-However, that information is very useful during editing.
+However, that information can be very useful during editing.

-By adjusting settings like “gamma”, “shadows” or “recovery”, the detail in the shadows and highlights can be recovered to produce an image with more tonal details.
+By adjusting settings like “gamma”, “shadows” or “recovery”, the subtle tones in the shadows and highlights can be reclaimed.

-These techniques are only truly effective when working with RAW files.
+These techniques are most effective when working with RAW files.

-PART 3: How to shoot both RAW & JPEG for long-term timelapse
+PART 3: How to shoot both RAW & JPEG for construction timelapse